 In addition to this online course, there are several resources below that SVARA-niks have found helpful as they learn the alef-bet independently:

 There are two different kinds of Hebrew fonts you might want to get familiar with as you learn in the bet midrash: “cursive” (sometimes called “script”) and “Rashi script.”
 We’ve created this short worksheet to help you practice both!
 If you’re just learning the alef-bet, don’t worry about getting into these scripts.
 Take your time, get to know the Hebrew characters, and come back to these fonts when you’re feeling solid with the letters.

 In this introductory talk, SVARA’s Rosh Yeshiva Rabbi Benay Lappe lays out our philosophy of the Talmud and the rabbinic revolution that gave rise to it–along with important vocabulary and concepts for anyone learning Jewish texts.
 We will explain where the Talmud came from, why it was written, what its purpose is, and why the study of it has been so important for Judaism and the formation of the Jewish mind.
-Join us for an upcoming CRASH Talk, or watch Rabbi Benay Lappe’s ELI Talk, “An Unrecognizable Jewish Future,” below.
+You can join us for a CRASH Talk at the beginning of each season at our New SVARA-nik Orientation, or watch Rabbi Benay Lappe’s ELI Talk, “An Unrecognizable Jewish Future,” below.